wszhan/nand2tetris/README.md

 A repo consisting of projects from the course [*From Nand to Tetris: Building a Modern Computer From First Principles*](https://www.nand2tetris.org/).

+## Course Overview

+If you are taking the course on Coursera where deadlines apply, it should be expected that the second part of the course requires much more commitment than the first one.
+The lectures are longer, concepts more mind-bending, and projects more time-consuming, exactly like an intermediate level undergraduate course.

+Besides, although it is said programming background is not necessary, the course could be a headache with no prior knowledge of programming or computer science.
+However, picking up and cramming for relevant topics during the course could be possible too.

 ## Project 2

 Two improved implementation for ADD16 compared to the default one in the course, as well as relevant resources: